The Best Walkie Talkies For Hunting Reviews & Buying Guide

 Simple but important.

 Don’t get a walkie talkie that’s going to pull your pants down every two minutes or clank against your leg every step you take.
+It cannot be too heavy, or it will turn in a constant pain in your butt.

 Spend a bit extra and get one that’ll fit in your pocket and you’ll thank me later.